novalramdhani/novalramdhani/README.md

 A web developer who lives in Indonesia, a technology enthusiast.

-Eager to learn new things as well as a fan of the programming languages PHP, Javascript and Ruby.
+Passionate about science, passion for new things and love to learn.

-Also likes reading books, novels, comics. love anime and music fans.
+Also likes reading books, novels, comics.

 - 🌱 I'm currently learning Laravel and Ruby On Rails
 - 🤓 Tech-loving and Linux enthusiast